-- Bellevue Youth Link - Youth leadership program sponsored jointly by the city and the school district.
+- Bellevue Youth Link - This youth leadership program is sponsored jointly by the city and the school district.
 Past projects include establishing a youth court to reduce recidivism, creating skate parks and other youth recreation centers, and addressing youth clothing gaps at local clothing banks.

 - Clark County Youth Program - Provides a number of programs and projects, including mentoring, substance abuse prevention, and peer-to-peer "teen talk" hotline to help youth through difficult times

-- King County Safe Place Program - Partnership with local nonprofits and businesses to quickly connect youth in crisis to help through a network of "safe places."
+- King County Safe Place Program - In this program the county partners with local nonprofits and businesses to quickly connect youth in crisis to help through a network of "safe places."
 Youth can call a hotline, stop at a participating business, or talk to a bus driver for help.

-- Mercer Island Youth and Family Services Department - Dedicated city department provides services for youth, families, and seniors, including drug and alcohol prevention, mental health counselors in schools, youth volunteer programs, and diversion programs for arrested youths.
+- Mercer Island Youth and Family Services Department - Provides services dedicated for youth, families, and seniors, including drug and alcohol prevention, mental health counselors in schools, youth volunteer programs, and diversion programs for incarcerated youths

-- Sammamish Youth Board - Youth body coordinates activities and community service events, meets quarterly with the school superintendent, and partners with police department on projects like reducing substance abuse and speeding.
+- Sammamish Youth Board - Coordinates activities and community service events, meets quarterly with the school superintendent, and partners with police department on projects like reducing substance abuse and speeding

-- Stanwood Youth Programs and Services - Community Resource Center provides services such as after-school and summer classes and activities and a mobile dental clinic.
+- Stanwood Youth Programs and Services - Offers a Community Resource Center that provides services such as afterschool and summer classes/activities and a mobile dental clinic

 Below are examples of jurisdictions that have established special services within their law enforcement systems to help deter youth criminal activity, engage youth with law enforcement, and reduce youth incarceration and recidivism rates.

-- Clallam County Juvenile and Family Services - Wide variety of services, including court programs for at-risk youth, neglected or abused children, and alternatives to incarceration.
+- Clallam County Juvenile and Family Services - Offers a wide variety of services, including court programs for at-risk youth, neglected or abused children, and alternatives to incarceration

-- Kennewick Police Department Youth Services - School resource officers provide educational instruction, serve as informal counselors for students, and assist with school safety
+- Kennewick Police Department Youth Services - Uses school resource officers to provide educational instruction, serve as informal counselors for students, and assist with school safety

 A number of cities, counties, and park districts offer indoor and outdoor recreation opportunities to keep youth engaged and safe.
 A few examples are below.

-- Bainbridge Island Metro Parks Teen Center - Provides recreation center amenities, teen activities, concerts, youth service projects.
+- Bainbridge Island Metro Parks Teen Center - Provides recreation center amenities, teen activities, concerts, and youth service projects

-- Ellensburg Youth Center - Game room, lounge, and computer lab, supervised by adult staff and volunteers.
+- Ellensburg Stan Bassett Youth Center - Offers a game room, lounge, and computer lab, all supervised by adult staff and volunteers.

-- Redmond Teens - Old Fire House Teen Center provides events and activities for high school students, while several middle schools offer after-school clubs.
+- Redmond Teens - Via the Old Fire House Teen Center, provides events and activities for high school students, while several middle schools offer afterschool clubs

-- Seattle Teen Programs - Wide variety of indoor and outdoor activities for teens, as well as job opportunities for teens in the parks and recreation department.
+- Seattle Teen Programs - Provides a wide variety of indoor and outdoor activities for teens as well as job opportunities for teens in the parks and recreation department.

-- Vancouver Teens - After-school and late-night activities at local community centers, as well as outdoor camps and community service opportunities for teens.
+- Vancouver Teens - Offers afterschool and late-night activities at local community centers, as well as outdoor camps and community service opportunities for teens

 Youth Advisory Boards and Commissions